aginnovationaustralia/emissions-calculators/README.md

 # Data and metrics collection

-These tools includes functionality to collect anonymous metrics on how often features are being used.
+These tools include functionality to collect anonymous metrics on how often features are being used.
 Understanding how the tools are being used is an important requirement for the [Improving Consistency of On-farm Emissions Estimates](https://www.agriculture.gov.au/agriculture-land/farm-food-drought/climatechange/greenhouse-gas-accounting/grant-program) grant program, to ensure the tools are useful and accessible for all potential users.

 # Contributing and support